 As a Result of this connection, it is not uncommon to hear Hartford policies referred to as AARP policies.
 Although they are affiliated, AARP does not underwrite any insurance policies and none of the policies bear the AARP name directly.

 The Hartford Premiums

-The Hartford does not position itself as a discount insurance company, but rather presents itself as a stable and secure company that will be there when you need to take advantage of your benefits.
-As a result, I wouldn’t expect to see their premiums fall among the lowest.
+The Hartford does not position itself as a discount insurance company but rather presents itself as a stable and secure company that will be there when you need to take advantage of your benefits.
+As a result, I would not expect to see their premiums fall among the lowest.

-Surprisingly though, The Hartford doesn’t fall much above the average for car insurance rates with just 4% above, based on our rate test sample.
+Surprisingly, The Hartford does not fall much above the average for car insurance rates with just 4% above, based on our rate test sample.
 While they are not the most affordable option, they sell their products on the promise of great service, which is what makes paying a higher premium worth the extra expenditure.
-We’ll take a look at whether they live up to the promise a little further into this review.
+We will take a look at whether they live up to the promise a little further into this review.

 Since The Hartford policies are sold through agents and brokers, you can expect to see higher rates as a result of the need to pay commissions.
-That said, they don’t seem to fall quite as high as other agent-driven insurance companies.
+That said, they do not seem to fall quite as high as other agent-driven insurance companies.

 The Hartford is one of those companies that is likely to be the most competitive for people with low-risk driving records and those who will be insuring more than one vehicle, along with a home, in the same place.
 Their discounts for auto/home are not the highest I’ve seen – up to 20% on the home policy but only 5% on the auto policy.

-The Hartford does provide online quotes, in spite of being an agent-driven insurer, which allows customers to quickly compare their rates with those of other companies.
-The quoting system appears simple and straightforward, although it does involve multiple steps.
+The Hartford does provide online quotes, in spite of being an agent-driven insurer, which is convenient and allows customers to quickly compare their rates with those of other companies.
+Although the quoting system involves multiple steps, it does appear to be simple and straightforward.

 The Hartford promises fast, smooth claims handling and allows customers to report their claims in a variety of ways.